 Child Identification in Nebraska and Tennessee

-On October 6, 1999, Nebraska Governor Mike Johanns and Tennessee Governor Don Sundquist proclaimed March 2000 as "Child Identification Month" in their respective states to raise awareness about the importance of child identification programs and encourage the distribution of inkless fingerprint ID Kits to school children and their parents.
+On October 6, 1999, Nebraska Governor Mike Johanns and Tennessee Governor Don Sundquist proclaimed March 2000 as “Child Identification Month” in their respective states to raise awareness about the importance of the child identification program and encourage the distribution of inkless fingerprint ID Kits to school children and their parents.
 As a result, more than 100,000 ID Kits we distributed in Nebraska and 200,000 ID Kits were distributed and Tennessee.

 Safety for Texas School Children